Cyph33r/yc-radar/README.md

-Adding a new source is a matter of adding one more `sources/*.py` module that implements a `get_new_*(is_seen_fn) -> list[dict]` function, then registering it in the loop in `main.py` — the dedup, Slack formatting, and scheduling layers don't need to change.
+Adding a new source is a matter of adding one more `sources/*.py` module that implements a `get_new_*(is_seen_fn) -> list[dict]` function, then registering it inside `poller.py`'s `run_poll_cycle()`.
+The dedup layer, Slack formatting, local scheduler, and Pond protocol server don't need any changes — this is the mechanism the original task's "future upgradability" requirement (e.g. adding more social platforms later) is built around.